subixsh04/subixsh04/README.md

 Here’s a quick snapshot of who I am:

 - 💻 Currently pursuing my B.S. in Computer Science with a Math minor
-- 🔐 Teaching Assistant for Java
+- 🔐 Teaching Assistant for Java Programming Class
 - 📚 Lifelong learner focused on Full-Stack Development and AI/ML
-- 🌟 Director of Advocacy, NRHH | Exec Board @ Community Council | Social Media Chairperson @ Asian Student Association
+- 🌟 Director of Recruitment, NRHH | Vice President @ Community Council(RCA) | Social Media Chairperson @ Asian Student Association
 - 🤝 Actively building projects in Angular, Firebase, Python, and Node.js
 - 🌍 Passionate about using tech to tell stories and make a global impact